TheOptik/conference-track-management/assumptions.md

 - All tracks must end in a networking event
-- Networking events across tracks must not all start at the same time
+- Networking events across tracks must all start at the same time
 - A gap before lunch or before the networking event is permitted
 - Number of sessions is a rather small, so algorithmic time complexity is less important